HumlabLu/pubmed-rs/README.md

 Text from the sections is included if their type is `paragraph` and the `section_type` is not on the ignore list.
 If the `--allowed` parameter has been specified, only those types will be added to the output.
 In that case the ignore list is disabled.

-A typical PubMed text looks like this.
+A typical PubMed text contains paragraphs that look like this.
 ```json
 {
       "offset": 1879,